touchHLE/touchHLE/README.md

 # Building and contributing

-Please see the BUILDING.md, DEBUGGING.md and CONTRIBUTING.md files in the git repo.
+See the `CONTRIBUTING.md` file in the git repo if you want to contribute.
+If you just want build touchHLE, look at `dev-docs/building.md`.

 # License